-In addition, during this period of time, David M. Garvin represented several taxpayers that were investigated for tax violations by the Criminal Investigation Division and upon meeting with the Department of Justice, Tax Division lawyers and/or the Assistant United States Attorney assigned to the case, David M. Garvin was able to get the criminal case killed and referred back to the civil division of the IRS.
+In addition, during this period of time, tax fraud defense attorney, David M. Garvin, represented several taxpayers that were investigated for tax violations by the Criminal Investigation Division and upon meeting with the Department of Justice, Tax Division lawyers and/or the Assistant United States Attorney assigned to the case, David M. Garvin was able to get the criminal case killed and referred back to the civil division of the IRS.
 This is a testament to the review system and the integrity of the lawyers assigned by the government to review tax cases.

-Representative cases of David M. Garvin that were killed after investigation but before trial are:
+Representative cases of tax fraud defense attorney David M. Garvin that were killed after investigation but before trial are:

-Mr. Garvin has also obtained not guilty verdicts in a number of his cases for clients who were not indicted for alleged tax violations.
-Examples of those cases are:
+Mr. Garvin has also obtained not guilty verdicts in a number of his cases for clients who were not indicted for alleged tax violations but were indicted for other white collar (economic) crimes.

 Some taxpayers look at the statistics and become overwhelmed with a feeling that maintaining their innocence is futile and obtaining justice from a jury trial is hopeless.
 Fortunately, there are taxpayers who have the fortitude to go to trial to prove their innocence and share the spirit of the late great Winston Churchill, who found himself and his country under siege and once said: